germination <- read.table("Data/germination.txt", header = TRUE)

 Question 3.
 You notice the residuals vs fitted plot shows two distinct bands of points rather than a single cloud.
 What does this mean?

 Think of it this way: every observation is exactly 0 or 1.
 There’s nowhere else for the points to go.
-The two bands are the residuals from the successes (1s) and failures (0s), not a sign of trouble, just an unavoidable consequence of a binary response.
+The two bands are the residuals from the germinated seeds (1s) and the non-germinated seeds (0s), not a sign of trouble, just an unavoidable consequence of a binary response.
 What you’re looking for is a systematic trend within each band.
 A curve or funnel inside the bands is a concern.
 Two flat parallel bands with no internal pattern is fine.

 Question 4.
 Should you use the normal Q-Q plot to assess this Bernoulli GLM?